 John F. Kennedy Assassination Collection

-These newly released documents are now available to the public.
-HeinOnline has organized and indexed this material to make it easy to navigate and use.
-Also included in this collection are books, hearings, other related works, and scholarly articles on this topic.
+HeinOnline has organized and indexed all of this material to make these recently released documents easy to navigate and use.
+Find it all in our John F. Kennedy Assassination Collection, along with supplemental material such as books, hearings, other related works, and scholarly articles on the topic.

 According to the National Archives and Records Administration (NARA), there are a total of 5 million pages which make up the JFK Assassination Records Collection, but some documents remain classified until 2021.
 The President has determined that all documents which remain withheld will be reviewed again before October 26, 2021.